Minigama – Coil Building the New Mini Kiln

 minigama review of the book

 One question that makes the Minigama so interesting is why this small device can reach high temperatures in just three hours?
 Sure the hairdryer makes a fire on Steoroids.
-But that’s just part of the answer, and I think the thin walls is the other reason.
+But that’s just part of the answer, and I think the thin walls are another reason.
 Thick walls with a huge isolating potential, also take a lot of time to heat up.
 The Minigama hardly has mass to heat up.
 As an example; dug-out-sandbank-kilns take many days to fire, not necessarily because the pottery needs it, but it’s the time needed to heat up the surrounding sand to high enough temperatures.

-The flames themselves are hot enough, it’s all about incapsulating them, but thick incapsulation also needs to be heated. read more about flame temperatures on Wikipedia:
+So the flames themselves are hot enough, it’s all about incapsulating them, but thick incapsulation also needs to be heated.

 https://en.wikipedia.org/wiki/Flame